 research

-Sacred Technologies: the ritualization of instrumental music performance with electronic technologies.
+Sacred Technologies: the ritualization of instrumental music performance with electronics

 1st performance: Le Refuge des Cordes (Summer 2020)